 - Furnished or unfurnished?
 I think this again is a question of what you can afford.
 I suppose, if you’ve just moved to another country you won’t have a bed or a wardrobe hidden somewhere in your suitcase.
 And if you can’t spend a fortune to buy all those things, a furnished room will be a better starting point for you.

 When you know all these answers, it’s time to create your own ad.
-And don’t skip on this!
+And don’t skip this!
 It really helps and you might get offers to buddy-up even if you have gone a bit passive and don’t have much time for the hunt.
 Just make sure your ad is thorough and gives a good (but honest!) impression about you.
 It’s worth adding your hobbies as well, as people tend to be in better relationships with people they have common interests with.

 What To Expect

 Just like job search, hunt for your new home won’t be easy.
 After all – you’re looking for a place where to spend most of your free time.
-It has to be cosy, it has to feel like home, and you should get along with people you share the living space with.
+It has to be cozy, it has to feel like home, and you should get along with people you share the living space with.